ansonb/RECON/README.md

 # Acknowledgements
 The code has been adapted from [ContextAware](https://github.com/UKPLab/emnlp2017-relation-extraction) and [GPGNN](https://github.com/thunlp/GP-GNN) repositories.
+Many thanks to the authors for sharing the code.